brk-a/DSA/0x06-dsa/2-depth_first.md

     * explore neighbours of the node
         * get all the neighbours from the adjacency list
         * call the algo on each (this is the recursion part)
+* utilises a stack to track the nodes
+    * current node is added to stack
+    * tracker pointer points to current node
+    * one child node is added to stack
+    * tracker pointer moves to next item on stack
+    * one of its children is added to stack IFF it is not on the stack
+    * repeat process until all nodes are on the stack

 ### use case: connected components
 #### problem